learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 ## Conclusion and Final Words
 Django templates are used in industry because they are convenient, reusable, and flexible.
 According to the official Django Developers Survey in 2021, [79%](https://lp.jetbrains.com/django-developer-survey-2021-486/) of Django developers use the Django Template Engine.

 It is important to note they are rendered on the server side, which may lead to performance issues and poor user experience.
-However, combining them with JavaScript (AJAX, React, etc.) is an effective way to mitigate this issue.
+However, combining them with JavaScript (AJAX, React, etc.) can be an effective way to mitigate this issue.